jonathanw82/HydroBigTent/README.md

  </div>

 #
 I created a second lighting fixture as I needed more light but was unable to get any of the scrap parts I had used previously, so I had to improvise with the intention it would be replaced in a few months with something better, 3 years on I’m still using it.
-Created from a cardboard box and tinfoil with 6x 240v bulb holders and a light switch, I used a mix of warm white and datlight 240v led [bulbs](https://www.lampshoponline.com/12-5w-energizer-led-gls-6500k-b22-s9427.html?gclid=EAIaIQobChMI4-Xdm4_y6gIVQWHmCh3R6QFPEAQYASABEgLJifD_BwE) that emit almost no heat, so any concern there were eliminated, I have had multiple chilli plants and peppers flower underneath no problems.
+Created from a cardboard box and tinfoil with 6x 240v bulb holders and a light switch, I used a mix of warm white and daylight 240v led [bulbs](https://www.lampshoponline.com/12-5w-energizer-led-gls-6500k-b22-s9427.html?gclid=EAIaIQobChMI4-Xdm4_y6gIVQWHmCh3R6QFPEAQYASABEgLJifD_BwE) that emit almost no heat, so any concern there were eliminated, I have had multiple chilli plants and peppers flower underneath no problems.
 #

 <div align="center">